qvd808/qvd808/README.md

 ### About Me

 - Love creating impactful projects.
-- Currently exploring the realms of lower-level programming.
+- Currently exploring the realms of **lower-level programming**.
-- Building a virtual assistant 🤖 and diving into the fascinating world of reinforcement learning to enhance my gaming skills 😎.
+- Building a virtual assistant 🤖 and diving into the fascinating world of **reinforcement learning** to enhance my gaming skills 😎.
+- Programming with **🐍Python, JavaScript, TypeScript, 🦀Rust, C**.

 ### Discover More